Big Apple? NY loses House seat by thin slice in census count

 New York is one of seven states losing a member of congress as a result of the 2020 census.
 Five states will gain one seat in congress.
 Texas will gain two.

 Overall, the census found about 20.2 million people living in New York last year, up from just under 19.4 million in 2010.
-New York is the fourth most populous state, behind California, Texas and Florida.
+New York has become the fourth most populous state, behind California, Texas and now Florida.

 New York stands to lose out on more than political clout: The census also determines the distribution of $1.5 trillion in federal funding each year.